 Woman reunited with pet dog who disappeared 6 months ago

-A New Jersey woman has been reunited with her pet dog that skipped out of her apartment six months ago.
-Tanya Flowers tells The Jersey Journal she spent days handing out hundreds of fliers and contacting local shelters after her year-old Maltese named Paris got lost last September.
+This Friday, March 3, 2017, photo provided by Tanya D. Flowers shows Flowers hugging her Maltese dog Paris after she was reunited with her dog at her apartment in Jersey City, N.J.
+An animal shelter in Staten Island, N.Y., ca...
+JERSEY CITY, N.J. - A New Jersey woman has been reunited with her beloved pet dog that skipped out of her apartment six months ago.
+Tanya Flowers told The Jersey Journal that she spent days handing out hundreds of fliers and contacting animal shelters after her year-old Maltese named Paris vanished last September.

 Add your comments below